-UW DPT students have the opportunity to volunteer their services through a variety of service learning activities available locally, regionally and internationally.
-In addition to providing services to those in need, students gain experience in interprofessional collaboration, community education and working with diverse populations.
+UW DPT students have the opportunity to volunteer their services through a variety of activities available locally, regionally, and internatio

 - Fall screening and prevention for elderly individuals in the community